Sexual division of labour: Hunting vs gathering

-The classic theory of natural selection positing a difference in male and female reproductive strategies has recently been reexamined, with an alternate theory being proposed that promiscuity was encouraged among women and men alike, causing uncertainty among males of the paternity of their offspring, allowing for group cooperation in raising all offspring due to the possibility that any child could be the descendant of a male, similar to observations of the closest relative of humans, the bonobo.
-Moreover, recent archaeological research done by the anthropologist and archaeologist Steven Kuhn from the University of Arizona suggests that the sexual division of labor did not exist prior to the Upper Paleolithic (50,000 and 10,000 years ago) and developed relatively recently in human history.
-The sexual division of labor may have arisen to allow humans to acquire food and other resources more efficiently.

 In modern human society

-Sexual division of labor is observed globally, and across most cultures.

-In many societies the breadwinner homemaker model has been a stable characteristic.

-The division is more pronounced in some fields of work than in others, generally, work outside, dangerous work and work in highly technical disciplines (such as STEM) is more likely to be done by men, while work related to care and interpersonal relations is generally more likely to be done by women.
+Sexual division of labour is observed globally, and across most cultures.
+In many societies the breadwinner–homemaker model has been a stable characteristic.
+The division is more pronounced in some fields of work than in others, generally, work outside, dangerous work and work in highly technical disciplines (typically STEM jobs with the exception of those related to health care) is more likely to be done by men, while work related to care and interpersonal relations is generally more likely to be done by women.
 The borders of the division are not generally stable, with some fields showing a reversal of the proportions, such as doctors.
 Some fields see an increasing segregation, positively correlated with the levels of egalitarian policies of the countries, known as the gender-equality paradox.

 Hypotheses for evolutionary origins

 Provisioning household

 The traditional explanation of the sexual division of labour finds that males and females cooperate within pair bonds by targeting different foods so that everyone in the household benefits.
 Females may target foods that do not conflict with reproduction and child care, while males will target foods that females do not gather, which increases variance in daily consumption and provides a broader diet for the family.
 Foraging specialization in particular food groups should increase skill level and thus foraging success rates for targeted foods.